-8.2.1 The baffle mode is controlled by the stainless steel rod that protrudes through the fascia panel to the top left of the stove beneath the top plate.
-The rod can be operated when hot only by using the stainless steel multi-tool and stove gloves supplied with the stove.
+The baffle mode is controlled by the stainless steel rod that protrudes through the air wash panel centrally inside the door of the stove.
+The removable end section can be operated when hot only by using the stove gloves supplied with the stove.